EEDTransposition evidenceEU

 • Column 3: EU baseline quote and source URL.

-• Column 4: national law, decree, authority page, portal instruction, or official guidance URL.
+• Column 4: national law, decree, authority page, portal instruction, or official guidance URL; use the EUR-Lex communicated-measures index as a lead, then open and verify the national primary source.

 • Column 5: affected actor, threshold, action required, first due step, recurring step, and evidence owner.